eschares/eschares.github.io/index.md

 I work to analyze and evaluate publishing trends at Iowa State and beyond to support the overall Open Access transition in scholarly publishing.
 I conduct bibliometric analyses of academic publications to find patterns across campus and inform Iowa State's growing number of Open Access [agreements](https://www.lib.iastate.edu/research-and-teach/publish-and-share/publish-open-access#agreements) with publishers.

-I use Dimensions, OpenAlex, Web of Science, Python, Unsub, Open Refine, pandas, plotly, R, LaTeX, and Overleaf to do this work.
+I use Dimensions, OpenAlex, Web of Science, Python, R, SQL, Unsub, Open Refine, pandas, plotly, rethinking, Stan, LaTeX, Overleaf, and Zotero to do this work.

 Together with colleagues at the ScholCommLab, we released an open dataset of list APC prices from six publishers over the five years 2019-2023.
 The [dataset](https://doi.org/10.7910/DVN/CR1MMV), a [data paper](https://arxiv.org/abs/2406.08356) describing its construction, and an [analysis preprint](https://arxiv.org/abs/2407.16551) are all freely available online.
 We estimate that the scholarly community has paid nearly $9 billion in 2023 US dollars in APCs to these six publishers over these five years.
 In 2023 alone, we estimate $2.5 billion was paid in APCs.